moritzdietz/pi-syncscript/README.md

 ### What will this script do?

 This script will do the following after you run it:
-* Ask you if you want to install it or update, backup or remove an already existing installation (of this script)
+* Ask if you want to install it or update, backup, remove an already existing installation
+ * Update, backup and remove only work when BitTorrent Sync was installed with this script
 * Download the latest public available version of the ARM binary from BitTorrent Inc.'s website
-  Make sure to have ```curl``` installed
+ * Make sure to have ```curl``` installed
 * Extract the downloaded binary to a predefined location ```/usr/bin/btsync```
 * Create an ```/etc/init.d/btsync``` script so you can easily start/stop it
 * Create a configuration file for BitTorrent Sync to run from ```/etc/btsync/config.json```